Women's cinema: Silent films

 In 1913 Russian filmmaker Olga Preobrazhenskaya began directing films in the "Timan and Reingardt" studio.
 She is the first Russian woman director.
 Her first work as a director was the 1916 film Miss Peasant based on the work of the same name by Aleksandr Pushkin.

 American-born director, Lois Weber was coached and inspired by Guy-Blaché and found success in creating silent films.
 Weber is well known for her films Hypocrites (1915), The Blot (1921), and Suspense (1913).
 Weber's films often focus on difficult social issues.
 For instance, her film Where Are My Children?
 (1916) addresses the controversial issues of birth control and abortion.
 And she questioned the validity of capital punishment in The People vs. John Doe (1916).

 Mabel Normand was another significant early female filmmaker.
 She started as an actress and became a producer-writer-director in the 1910s, working on the first shorts Charlie Chaplin did as The Tramp at Mack Sennett's Keystone Studios.
 She further collaborated with Sennett on other Keystone films and, during the late 1910s and early 1920s, she had her own movie studio and production company.
 Other notable actresses who became directors include Grace Cunard and Nell Shipman.
+The first documented Asian woman director, producer and actress is Marion E. Wong, who created the Mandarin Film Company in 1916.
+She wrote, directed, produced and acted in The Curse of Quon Guon.

 Women screenwriters were highly sought after in the early years of the cinema.
 Frances Marion, Anita Loos, and June Mathis all had successful careers in the silent and early-sound eras.
 Mathis was also the first female executive in Hollywood.